MBD / PMI Visualization

 The transition to PMI and MBD can present several challenges for organizations.
 Here are some examples:

-- Lack of knowledge and experience: Many organizations may not have experience with PMI and MBD and therefore need to plan for training and resources to acquire the knowledge needed to make a successful transition.
+- Many organizations may not have experience with PMI and MBD and therefore need to plan for training and resources to acquire the knowledge needed to make a successful transition.

-- Technology: implementing PMI and MBD typically requires the use of specialized software tools that may not be available or support existing infrastructure.
+- Implementing PMI and MBD typically requires the use of specialized software tools that may not be available or support existing infrastructure.

-- Collaboration: PMI and MBD require closer collaboration between different departments within a company, including engineers, designers, manufacturing technicians and quality assurance.
+- MBD requires closer collaboration between different departments within a company, including engineers, designers, manufacturing technicians and quality assurance.
 Coordinating these different groups can be difficult, especially if everyone is working with different tools.

-- Standards and norms: PMI and MBD are guided by different standards and norms that can be interpreted differently by companies.
+- The usage of PMIs is guided by different standards and norms that can be interpreted differently by companies.
 It is important to ensure that everyone involved is familiar with the requirements and is implementing them correctly.

-- Cultural changes: Implementing PMI and MBD requires a change in company culture and way of working, including moving from 2D drawings to 3D models and implementing new processes for capturing product and manufacturing information.
+- Implementing MBD requires a change in company culture and way of working, including moving from 2D drawings to 3D models and implementing new processes for capturing product and manufacturing information.

-- Cost: Implementing PMI and MBD can be costly, especially if new software tools, training and resources are required.
+- Implementing MBD can be costly, especially if new software tools, training and resources are required.

 It is important to address these challenges early and develop a clear strategy for the transition to PMI and MBD to ensure that the transition is successful and effective.